jaycobsross/jaycobsross/README.md

 - 👋 Hi, I’m @jaycobsross
-- 👀 I’m interested in DA MATRIX
+- 👀 DA MATRIce
-- 🌱 I’m currently learning LUNIX MICROSOFT SERVER...
+- 🌱  LUNIX MICROSOFT SERVER...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ learning lunix server security
-- 📫 How to reach me jaycobsross
+- 📫  @jaycobsross

 <!---
 jaycobsross/jaycobsross is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.